Star of the Guardians (collectible card game)

 Star of the Guardians is a collectible card game based on the Star of the Guardians novel series, and was published by Mag Force 7 in 1995.

 Gameplay

 Star of the Guardians is a science fiction collectible card game.

+Reception

+M. Craig Stockwell reviewed Star of the Guardians for Pyramid magazine and stated that "In the ever-burgeoning field of trading card games, consumers have developed higher standards by which to judge new products.
+Mag Force 7's premiere offering, Star of the Guardians, earns high marks in most every category."